conduitio-labs/conduit-connector-notion/README.md

 ### Configuration

+Firstly, a [Notion integration](https://developers.notion.com/docs/getting-started) is needed.
+Refer to [Authorization in Notion](https://developers.notion.com/docs/authorization) on how to obtain an authorization token.

 | name           | description                                                                                                     | required | default value |
 |----------------|-----------------------------------------------------------------------------------------------------------------|----------|---------------|
 | `token`        | A token to be used for authorizing requests to Notion.
 Can be an internal integration or an OAuth access token. | true     | ""            |